intel/openvino-ai-plugins-gimp/README.md

 5. Follow steps 4,5 from section A.
 6. Click on “Generate”.
 Wait for the total inference steps to get completed.

-#### G. Stable-Diffusion-3.0 w/ Flash SD3
+#### G. Stable-Diffusion-3.0 Medium & Stable-Diffusion-3.5 Medium Turbo
 Please see [Stable Diffusion 3 User Guilde](./Docs/stable-diffusion-v3.md) for details _With Advanced Setting and Power Mode_
-For SD3 Medium Turbo - Select Guidance Scale between 0.0 - 1.0, as anything greater than 1.0 will result in a failure.
+For SD3.5 Medium Turbo - Select Guidance Scale between 0.0 - 1.0, as anything greater than 1.0 will result in a failure.
 Also, with the Turbo version one can generate valid images in as few as 4 iterations.

 #### H. SDXL
 For SDXL Turbo - Please make sure to Select Guidance Scale between 0.0 - 1.0.
 Also, for number of inference steps use between 2-5 for best result.